temcocontrols/T3000Webview/docs/hvac/07_tech.05-units-configuration.md

 ## Key Differences Found

 ### Digital Units Issues:
-1. **Order discrepancies**: Current TimeSeriesModal has some units in different order
+1. **Order discrepancies**: Current TrendLogModal has some units in different order
 2. **Missing variations**: Some digital units have variations (e.g., "On/Off" vs "Off/On")
 3. **State order**: Some digital states are in reverse order in current implementation
 4. **Missing units**: Some digital units from T3000.rc are missing